 But the easiest way to land your first clients is to work with people who trust you and already know you’re legit…

-Yes, someday you’ll want to put together a professional-looking website (when you do, here’s the hosting I’d use).
+Yes, someday you’ll want to put together a professional-looking website (when you do, here’s the best platform I’d use).

 But for now, all you need is some strong samples and solid people skills.

-Pay your freelancer to write you some samples, then start reaching out to people.
+Pay your freelancer to make you some samples, then start reaching out to people.

 - Old school buddies